SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL_JSON.md

 - **resourceId**: Reference to the resourceId : numeric
 - **perronkanten** : The number of platform (Perron) within the node : numeric
 - **connectionTime** : The connection time in minute which the infrastructure requires to change the platform : numeric
-- **trainrunCategoryHaltezeiten** : The stop time if the trainrun of product [A, B, C, D or IPV] have to do per default : Array of HaltezeitUncategorized
+- **trainrunCategoryHaltezeiten** : The stop time if the trainrun of product [A, B, C, D or IPV] have to do per default : trainrunCategoryHaltezeiten
 - **symmetryAxis** : Deprecated : null
 - **warnings**: If the business logic needs to notify the user about issues, a warning can be used in JSON format : Warning
 - **labelIds**: Filterable labels assigned to the node are stored in this array of label identifiers : Arrey of integer